jwalton/node-amqp-connection-manager/README.md

 Options:

 - `options.name` - Name for this channel.
-Used for debugging.
+Used as the index of a channel or for debugging purposes.
 - `options.setup(channel, [cb])` - A function to call whenever we reconnect to the broker (and therefore create a new underlying channel.)
 This function should either accept a callback, or return a Promise.
 See `addSetup` below.